 Chandler Garvey is one of the most active firms in the region and as such our general level of market intelligence is very high; allowing us to not only find opportunities on the “grey market”, but also comment intelligently about different macro and micro locations.

 There are many pitfalls and traps along the way and involving an experienced professional in the process is always sensible.
 Time is a valuable commodity and the process of finding commercial property is very time consuming.
 For many senior business people this time is better spent on running their business.
 When considering a significant IT project, for example, most businesses wouldn’t consider doing this without expert assistance.
-It always surprises me that those same businesses think they can successfully acquiring property without assistance; something arguably of far greater importance and certainly far costlier.

-It is all too easy to focus too much on the financial elements of the deal and forget essential practical elements of the lease such as repairing clauses, alienation provisions and other contractual matters that could have a far more significant impact upon the business in the future.
+It is all too easy to focus too much on the financial points of the deal and forget essential practical elements of the lease such as repairing clauses, alienation provisions and other contractual matters that could have a far more significant impact upon the business in the future.

-We are so passionate about assisting occupiers that we have just launched this new Occupier Services division.
+We are so passionate about assisting occupiers that we have just launched our new Occupier Services division.
 This division, headed by Joanna Kearvell, will focus exclusively on occupiers and offer a range of services to allow them to occupy businesses premises more efficiently and effectively.

 How much office space do I need?

 Most office occupiers will allocate between 60-150 sq ft per person.
 For example if you have 12 staff you may be looking for an office between 720 – 1,800 sq ft.

 You will need to think about how much additional space you will require in terms of meeting rooms, training rooms and private offices.